UI practice #4 How to Check if At Least One Checkbox is Selected Using jQuery | jQuery Tutorial for Beginners

 When a select option is checked checked attribute is added.

-To check whether the any of it is checked :checked is used in jQuery.
+To check whether any of it is checked, :checked is used in jQuery.

-If any of the checkbox is having checked attribute, then the user is allowed to submit.
+If any of the checkboxes have the checked attribute, then the user is allowed to submit.

-.length is faster than .size() because, former is a property whereas latter is a function.
+The .length property is faster than .size() because the former is a property, while the latter is a function.

 $('#submitBtn').click(function(){